 ROOT TRANS (Root Transpose) When the root note is transposed, the pitch relationship between notes is maintained.
 For example, the notes C3, E3 and G3 in the key of C become F3, A3 and C4 when they are transposed to F. Use this setting for channels that contain melody lines.
 When playing a C major chord.
-When play major chord ROOT FIXED The note is kept as close as possible to the previous note range.
+When playing an F major chord.
+ROOT FIXED The note is kept as close as possible to the previous note range.
 For example, the notes C3, E3 and G3 in the key of C become C3, F3 and A3 when they are transposed to F. Use this setting for channels that contain chord parts.
 When playing a C major chord.
-When playing a C
+When playing an F major chord.